xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen(陈醒).
 I am an assistant professor at [School of International Relations and Public Affairs](https://sirpa.fudan.edu.cn/) at [Fudan University](https://www.fudan.edu.cn/en/).
 I obtained my PhD in Environmental Economics from [Peking University](https://english.pku.edu.cn/), the top 1 university in China, where I also received my bachelor degree in Environmental Science.
 My advisor was Professor [Jintao Xu](https://en.nsd.pku.edu.cn/faculty/fulltime/x/239550.htm) from [National School of Development](https://en.nsd.pku.edu.cn/aboutus/about/index.htm).
 Additionally, I was a visiting scholar at [UC Berkeley](https://are.berkeley.edu/) from 2017 to 2018, supervised by the esteemed environmental economist, [Peter Berck](https://are.berkeley.edu/users/peter-berck).

 My experience at Shanghai ignited my interest in Politics, a field distinct from my formal academic training.
 However, through self-study, currently I am working on topics including **Environmental Politics, Public Opinion, and Political Economy**, with the regional focus on China.
 Leveraging my skills in applied econometrics, I provide empirical insights into how information, trauma, and political participation shape political attitudes and decision making.
-My research has appeared or is forthcoming in **Governance**, **Public Performance&Management Review**, among other journals.
-For collaboration inquiries, please feel free to email me.
+My research has appeared or is forthcoming in **Governance**, **Public Performance&Management Review**, among others.
+If you want to collaborate, please feel free to email me.

 ## Academic Position
 -  2020-present, Assistant professor, School of International Relations and Public Affairs, Fudan University